 The Board of Directors determines PolyPeptide's strategy, the allocation of resources and the management framework.
 It is also responsible for setting the organizational structure, accounting, financial control and financial planning.
 In addition, the Board of Directors takes responsibility for all sustainability and environmental, social and governance ("ESG") issues.
-For further information, see the Corporate Responsibility Report 2023.
+For further information, see section 2.2.5 of the Organizational Regulations and the Corporate Responsibility Report 2024.

 The internal structure of our Board of Directors is set out in the Organizational Regulations, which determines the corporate bodies of PolyPeptide, defines their responsibilities and competences regarding management and regulates the functioning and cooperation of the various bodies involved in PolyPeptide's management.
 Subject to applicable law and the Articles of Association, the allocation of tasks within the Board of Directors is determined annually by the Board at its first meeting following the general meeting in accordance with section 2.1.1 of the Organizational Regulations.
+The Board of Directors regularly reviews the Organizational Regulations and makes any necessary amendments.

-To operate effectively and allow in-depth focus in specific areas, the Board of Directors has four standing committees (each, a "Committee"):
+To operate effectively and allow in-depth focus in specific areas, the Board of Directors has three standing committees (each, a "Committee"):

-Committee Chair Member Audit and Risk Committee (ARC) Beat In-Albon Erik Schropp Dorothee A. Deuring 1 Remuneration and Nomination Committee (RNC)) Philippe Weber Peter Wilden Innovation and Technology Committee (ITC) Patrick Aebischer Jane Salik Chair's Committee (CC) Peter Wilden Beat In-Albon Philippe Weber Patrick Aebischer
+Committee 1 Chair Member Audit and Risk Committee (ARC) Erik Schropp 2 Beat In-Albon Remuneration and Nomination Committee (RNC) Philippe Weber Peter Wilden Innovation and Technology Committee (ITC) Patrick Aebischer Jane Salik